 Many seniors are efficaciously embracing generation — browsing the internet, checking in with their grandchildren on Facebook, and booking travel online.
 However, because seniors are much less technologically adept than younger folks, they are regularly the goal of scams.
-The net Crime Criticism Center says it received nearly 315,000 fraud complaints ultimate 12 months, with the bad men making off with $485 million.
-“Seniors, in particular, can be prone due to the fact they’re very trusting, and technology is advancing faster than the instruction that’s to be had to them,” says Donna Simone, assistant director of Staying Put in New Canaan.
+The Net Crime Criticism Center says it received nearly 315,000 fraud complaints ultimate 12 months, with the bad men making off with $485 million.
+“Seniors, in particular, can be prone due to the fact they’re very trusting, and technology is advancing faster than the instruction to them,” says Donna Simone, assistant director of Staying Put in New Canaan.

 Research shows that seniors are more likely to reply to what seem to be legitimate online requests.
 “No reliable corporation will ask you for your private statistics over the internet,” says Sgt Peter Condos of the brand new Canaan Police Branch.
 “If they do, it’s a crimson flag.
-And you have to by no means send money to each person you’ve by no means met through your pc.”
-Right here are some different recommendations for retaining your “browsing” safe: never give your bank account, Social Security number, or credit score card statistics to a source you don’t recognize or accept as true with over the net.
-Don’t respond to an e-mail message that looks to be from a valid group, asking you to “replace” or “confirm” your personal statistics.
+And you have to by no means send money to each person you’ve met through your pc.”
+Here are some different recommendations for retaining your “browsing” safe: never give your bank account, Social Security number, or credit score card statistics to a source you don’t recognize or accept as true over the net.
+Don’t respond to an e-mail message that looks to be from a valid group asking you to “replace” or “confirm” your statistics.

 Related Articles :

 - Rio Olympics 2016: Did the IOC’s gamble pay off, or did Brazil fail to deliver?

 - Scientists Explore Sunken WWII Shipwreck in California